iemilov/caafs-platform/README.md

 * store alarms and sent notifications in table storage
 * store telemetry data, device logs and platform logs in blob container

-Once you have successfully deployed the storage within your azure subscription you can start with configuring it:
+Once you have successfully deployed the storage account within your azure subscription you can start with configuring it:

-**Step 1 Create alarm table** - open yout storage account in the azure portal --> go to tables --> go to the plus symbol and create table.
-Give a name for the table where the application will store all alarms (for example name "alarms")
+**Step 1 Create alarm table** - open yout storage account resource in the azure portal --> go to tables --> go to the plus symbol and create table.
+Give a name for the table where the application will store all alarms (for example "alarms")

 **Step 2 Create sent notifications table** - create another table where the application will store all sent notifications for statistic purposes.